 With this Homemade Chicken Broth recipe make your own instead of using bouillon cubes.
 It is easy and you know what goes in it.
 Coming from a family where cooking with natural ingredients was the norm, I rarely use industrial seasonings at home or in my recipes.

-Two years ago I asked my readers a question: "Do we really do this?".
-The full question was "do we Dominicans really use sopitas (bouillon cubes) so much?".
-The question came after a discussion on the subject with some online friends.
+Years ago I asked my readers a question: "Do we really do this?".
+The full question was "do we Dominicans really use sopitas (bouillon cubes) that much?".
+The question came after a discussion on the subject on our social media.

-When I started writing Dominican recipes I often did list these ingredients.
-A few times some people complained that my recipes were not authentic because this dish, or that other, did not contain seasonings or sopita.
-As time passed I came to the conclusion that a) This is our blog, I write the recipes.
-And b) If I wouldn't serve something to my family, why would I "serve" it to my readers?
+When I started writing these recipes I sometimes had people tell me that mine were not "authentic Domnican recipes" because this dish, or that other, did not contain seasonings or sopita.
+As time passed I came to the conclusion that If I wouldn't serve something to my family, why would I "serve" it to my readers?